SURYAKANTSHARMA/UberCarAnimation/README.md

 1. Simulate the location on the simulator
 2. Press the pause button to pause car animation and play to resume the animation

+# Contributing
+Contributions to UberCarAnimation are welcome!
+If you encounter any issues or have ideas for improvements, please open an issue or submit a pull request on GitHub.

+# License
+UberCarAnimation is available under the MIT license.
+See the LICENSE file for more information.

+Stay Connected
+Follow [SURYAKANTSHARMA](https://github.com/SURYAKANTSHARMA/) on GitHub for the latest updates and releases.

 # Video Tutorial
 [Youtube video](https://www.youtube.com/watch?v=C03cw4SvaQg) on extracting this repo code for own use